cosmos/mainnet/GENESIS.md

 AiBs ATOMs are split into two sets, each subject to a different form of vesting.

 The first set consists of 1,777,707 ATOMs allocated to 44 addresses owned by AiB founders, contractors, and employees.
-These atoms are non-transferable for 12 months, but can be used for staking and governance.
+These atoms are non-transferable for 12 months from the date of their granting, which was August 29, 2018, but they can be used for staking and governance.
 After 12 months, if the transferability of the ATOM is activated, they become fully transferable.
+See
-See [JSON](accounts/aib/employees.json).
+[JSON](accounts/aib/employees.json).

-The remaining set of AiBs atoms are held in an AiB multisig and vest continuously starting 2 months after genesis.
+The remaining set of AiBs atoms are held in an AiB multisig and vest continuously and uniformly starting 2 months after genesis.
 This is a total of 21,842,188.81 ATOMs.
 See [JSON](accounts/aib/multisig.json).